 The primary objective of TJC Counseling Services is to help students with personal, emotional and adjustment problems so that they can be successful in college.
 We believe that you, the parents, play an extremely important role in helping meet that objective.
 Adjustment problems are a common and expected experience for most students, particularly for freshmen or transfer students.
 Parents are usually the first to notice changes in their student's behavior, attitudes, or emotional stability that might indicate a problem.
 Talk with your student about your concerns.
 Let your student know that emotional adjustment problems are common among college students and that Counseling Services may be able to help.

 A lot of changes occur during the late teen and early adult years.
 Most are normal developmental challenges, such as identity formation, career decision making, relationships development, and lifestyle adjustment.
-These issue may respond well to short term counseling/therapy.
+These issues may respond well to short term counseling/therapy.
 On the other hand, students of this age group are at significant risk of developing a number of serious mental health problems, many of which require psychiatric care and long-term counseling/therapy.
 College may not be a safe or appropriate atmosphere for some when this occurs.
 College is a deceptively stressful environment with many demands and requires a great deal of autonomy.

 Scope of Services